-Vistamare – the brainchild of Benedetta, Federica and Vittoriano Spalletti – was established in Pescara in 2001 with the exhibition ‘Camera Italia’, curated by Giacinto di Pietrantonio.
-Ten artists were invited to take part in the event, including Enzo Cucchi, Alberto Garutti and Ettore Spalletti, who created some important, site-specific, permanent works.
+Vistamare – the brainchild of Benedetta, Federica and Vittoriano Spalletti – was established in Pescara in 2001 with the exhibition ‘Camera Italia’, curated by Giacinto Di Pietrantonio.
+Ten artists were invited to take part in the event, including Enzo Cucchi, Alberto Garutti and Ettore Spalletti, who created permanent site-specific works.

-Steeped in art from a young age, Benedetta Spalletti immediately created a meeting place and venue for exchanges for artists the likes of Joseph Kosuth, Ettore Spalletti, Haim Steinbach, Jan Vercruysse and Armin Linke, who have always supported her bold choices.
+Steeped in art from a young age, Benedetta Spalletti immediately created a meeting place and venue for exchanges for artists like Joseph Kosuth, Ettore Spalletti, Haim Steinbach, Jan Vercruysse and Armin Linke, who have always supported her bold choices.

 In almost twenty years, the gallery has hosted a series of exhibitions presenting established artists alongside upcoming international ones, juxtaposing their works through a dialogue that extends across space.

 Vistamare, which has a long-time tradition with conceptual art, features a long-lasting program of projects and exhibitions with artists from various generations such as Getulio Alviani, Giovanni Anselmo, Rosa Barba, Pavel Buchler, Mimmo Jodice, Joseph Kosuth, Sol LeWitt, Armin Linke, Louise Nevelson, Ettore Spalletti, Haim Steinbach and Jan Vercruysse.